thomasleavy/theRecipeRoom/README.md

 # The Recipe Room

 This repository contains code for The Recipe Room website.
 It showcases a variety of food for different meal types.
 It uses HTML, CSS, JavaScript, PHP and XAMMP.
 It uses Twitter Bootstrap.
-It was built using Visual Studio Code (VSC) with assistance from AI at different points.
+It was built using Visual Studio Code (VSC).
-NOTE: If using on mobile device, this experience currently works best in landscape mode.

 ## Features